lizzencamelo/classic-todo-app-using-HTML-CSS-vanilla-JS/README.md

-# Frontend Mentor - Todo app solution
+# Todo App

-This is a solution to the [Todo app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+A classic to do app to list your tasks.

 ## Table of contents